GetStream/stream-chat-android/DokkaRoot.md

 ### Setup API Client

-Firstly, you need to instantiate a chat client.
-The Chat client will manage API call, event handling and manage the websocket connection to Stream Chat servers.
-You should only create the client once and re-use it across your application.
+First, you need to instantiate a chat client.
+The Chat client will manage API calls, event handling, and manage the WebSocket connection to Stream Chat servers.
+You should only create the client once and reuse it across your application.

 ```kotlin
 val apiKey = "{{ api_key }}"